W427697/Discord-/docs/writing-docs/docs-page.md

 <!-- prettier-ignore-end -->

 Create an MDX file for your component in the same directory as your stories and components to add your custom documentation.
-The file should match your component's name (e.g., `Button.mdx`).
+We recommend naming the file similar to your component (e.g., `Button.mdx`) for easy reference.

 <!-- prettier-ignore-start -->